 Music literature during the nineteenth century is studied, including the late romantic composers.
 Representative works in various forms are analyzed.

-Prerequisite: MUS 205 and MUS 206 and either MUS 203 or MUS 230, or consent of instructor.
+Prerequisite: MUS 205 or MUS 205W and MUS 206 or MUS 206W, and either MUS 203 or MUS 230, or consent of instructor.

 Offered: Fall (odd years).